Whatsapp Icon

 Interactions with Medications

-Ginger may increase the risk of bleeding when taken in large quantities or in supplement form, due to its blood-thinning properties.
+Ginger may increase the risk of bleeding when taken in large quantities or supplement form, due to its blood-thinning properties.
 This is particularly concerning for cancer patients on anticoagulant medication, such as warfarin.
 It's imperative to consult with a healthcare provider before including ginger in your diet if you're on any blood thinners.

 Effects on Blood Sugar and Blood Pressure